 Histamine has many important roles after it has been released from the granules and these include aiding contraction of smooth muscles tissues of the stomach, lungs and uterus; the stimulation of gastric acid secretion within the stomach; acceleration of the hearth rate and increasing permeability whilst lowering blood pressure.
 It has also been shown to serve as a neurotransmitter where it is able to carry chemical messages between nerve cells.
 It is able to function through binding to histamine receptors which are located on the surface of specific cells.
 So far there are four kinds of binding receptors, which are called H1, H2, H3 and H4, however, its activity can also be inhibited by a number of drugs which are called antihistamines and these are able to block histamine from binding to its receptors.
 Conventional antihistamines have been useful in treating allergies to block H1 receptors (called H1 antagonists) examples include Tagamet (cimetidine) which has the ability to block gastric acid secretion and this has been vital in aiding to heal peptic ulcers.
 Histamine ELISA kit is intended to be used to analyse various different diagnostic applications.

-The minimum sensitivity detection limit of histamine (beta-imidazolethylamine) using this human histamine ELISA kit was approximately 0.30 ng/ml (urine) and 0.12 ng/ml (plasma).
-The dynamic range for this ELISA assay is 0.5 – 50 ng/ml.
+The minimum sensitivity detection limit of histamine (beta-imidazolethylamine) using current human histamine ELISA kit was approximately 0.30 ng/ml (urine) and 0.12 ng/ml (plasma).
+The dynamic range for this assay is 0.5 – 50 ng/ml.

 - The role of histamine in neurogenic inflammation.
 Br J Pharmacol.
 (2013) 170 (1): 38-45.
 Review.
 Rosa A.C. and Fantozzi R.

 - Developmental roles of brain histamine.
 Trends Neurosci.
 (2014) 37 (3): 159-68.
 Review.
 Panula P., et al.